And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.—Anaïs Nin

-By providing a safe space, we work together to deepen self-understanding and self-compassion while helping you gain insight, reduce stress and anxiety, set goals, highlight strengths, plus develop and deepen coping skills.
-In our sessions, we’ll explore underlying issues and ways to live your best life.
+By providing a safe space, we work together to deepen self-understanding and self-compassion while helping you gain insight, reduce stress and anxiety, set goals, and highlight strengths, plus develop and deepen coping skills.
+In our sessions, we explore underlying issues and ways to live your best life.

 As a mindfulness practitioner, yoga teacher (E-RYT 500), and small business owner with two decades of experience, I bring a holistic and grounded approach to our work.
 I’ve been called upon as a wellness expert for US News & World Reports, Washingtonian, various books, podcasts, blogs, TV, and radio.

 In addition to master’s degrees in women’s studies and social work, I’m also certified in applied positive psychology, studying journal therapy and veterinary social work, host a wellness podcast, and have written six books.

 My work incorporates various styles, namely positive psychology, mindfulness, cognitive behavioral, strength-based, and transpersonal, so our session is tailored specifically for you and my style is warm and collaborative.

 Situated in the heart of Dupont Circle, we meet in a light-filled, spa-like setting with whiffs of lavender and a cup of tea.
 Our sessions include tangible takeaways coupled with supportive encouragement and deep listening.